 Is It Possible to Make Aliyah to Israel on the Basis of a DNA Test?

-In this article Joshua Pex, an Israeli immigration lawyer and a partner at Israeli law firm Cohen, Decker, Pex & Brosh, will discuss whether it is possible to make aliyah (to immigrate) to Israel by proving you are a Jew or have Jewish origins via a DNA test.
+In this article Joshua Pex, an Israeli immigration lawyer and a partner at our law firm, will discuss whether it is possible to make aliyah (immigrate) to Israel by proving you are a Jew or have Jewish origins via a DNA test.

 What Does It Mean to Make Aliyah?

 Aliyah is immigration to Israel based on Israel’s Law of Return (1950).
 This is one of the founding laws of the state of Israel which allows any Jew, child of a Jewish person, or grandchild of a Jewish person to immigrate to Israel and receive Israeli citizenship.